nativeit/dotfiles/winget/README.md

 # Selected WinGet Packages

-## These packages are included in provisioning profiles, PR's for additional items and/or changes welcomed.
+Packages included in provisioning profiles.
+PR's for additional items and/or changes are welcome.

+---

 ### Admin